canonical/core/README.md

-# Core Snap
+# The core snap

-This repository contains the official Core snap.
-The core snap plays
+This repository contains the official core snap.

-## Reporting Issues
+## Reporting issues

 Please report all issues on the Launchpad project page https://bugs.launchpad.net/snapd/+filebug

 ## Building

-To build the gadget snap locally please use `sudo snapcraft`.
+To build the core snap locally please use `sudo snapcraft`.

-This snapcraft yaml allows you to create an Ubuntu Core os snap package To build your own against i.e. an additional PPA that provides changed packages you want to test, please edit the `EXTRA_PPAS` variable inside the `ENV` variable in the Makefile.
+An easy way to customize the content of the built snap is including additional PPAs with custom packages in the `EXTRA_PPAS` variable inside the Makefile's `ENV` variable.

-If you do builds of this snap on launchpad, please make sure to build against xenial, with the `~snappy-dev/ubuntu/image` PPA as source archive and the `Updates` pocket as default pocket.
+Launchpad builds should be done against xenial with the `~snappy-dev/ubuntu/image` PPA as source archive and `Updates` as the default pocket.

-## Launchpad Mirror and Automatic Builds.
+## Launchpad mirror and automatic builds.

 All commits from the master branch of https://github.com/snapcore/core are automatically mirrored by Launchpad to the https://launchpad.net/core-snap